Medical Chaperone Training Program (CTP-2)Back

 - Describe the variety of clinical settings in which a chaperone is used

-- Compare the ways that chaperones, both those who have been mandated and those who are serving in a voluntary, as-needed basis, contribute to professional accountability in the delivery of health care
+- Discuss the ways that chaperones contribute to professional accountability in the delivery of health care

-- Articulate the chaperone’s responsibilities to patients, clinicians, institutions, and, if applicable, licensing boards or other oversight entities
+- Articulate the chaperone’s responsibilities to patients, clinicians, institutions, and others (if applicable)

 - Demonstrate techniques of observation in a variety of clinical scenarios

 - Explain draping techniques for various types of physical examinations

 - Illustrate ways of handling challenging situations, such as occasions when there may be objections to the presence of a chaperone or when the chaperone believes that something out of the ordinary has occurred